Juvwh/RPG_With_LLM/README.md

 ### `Scripts/Agent/`
 Contains the basic logic for sending HTTP request to the `groq` and `OpenAI` API with different jobs depending on the task.
+Please note that this script contains all the API keys (which we have obviously removed), so you will need to create one on Groq or Mistral (it's free).

 ### `Scripts/BlackForest/`
 Contains the basic logic for sending HTTP request to the `Blackforest` model API via `HuggingFace` to generate Image.